AnyChart/docs.anychart.com/Working_with_Data/Data_From_JSON.md

   }
 ```

+Sample with this configuration is below

 {sample}WD\_Data\_from\_JSON\_05{sample}

 ## Samples

-As addition to the presented material, here is a table of main methods and parameters of JavaScript data set comparing with JSON data set (full list of all the methods and parameters can be found in API).
+As addition to the presented material, here is a table of main methods and parameters of JavaScript data set comparing with JSON data set (full list of all the methods and parameters can be found in {api:anychart}API{api}).

 <table width="700" border="1" class="dtTABLE">
 <tbody>